OxidizedToast/habit-tracker/README.md

+> ⚠️ This project is currently in **beta** / under active development.
+> Features may change, and bugs may exist.
 # Habit Tracker

 A terminal-based **habit tracker and planner** written in **C++23** using [FTXUI](https://github.com/ArthurSonzogni/FTXUI).
 Track and manage your daily habits through an interactive terminal interface.